ColDog5044/BMC-Modified-Assets/README.md

 ## Important Note

- --If you showcase this mod please credit me - ColDog5044 --Please don't redistribute this mod without my permission If you have any questions, Visit the descussions tab.
+ - If you showcase this mod please credit me - ColDog5044
+ - Please don't redistribute this mod without my permission If you have any questions, Visit the descussions tab.